monocongo/cvdata/README.md

 which will convert the images to JPG (if any are in PNG format), rename labels (if specified), and update the annotation files so that all bounding boxes are within reasonable ranges.
-If specified then offending/problematic files can be moved into a "problems" directory, otherwise they are removed.
+If specified then offending/problematic files can be moved into a "problems" directory, otherwise they will be removed.
 For example:
 ```bash
 $ python clean.py --format pascal \
 >    --annotations_dir /data/datasets/delivery_truck/pascal \